Botulf Botulfsson: Other cases of heresy

 This is the only known execution for heresy in Sweden.
-However, in 1442, a man called Hemming came to the Vadstena Abbey and showed the monks articles he claimed to have been dictated by the Virgin Mary.
+However, in 1442, a man called Hemming came to the Vadstena Abbey and showed the monks articles that he claimed were dictated by the Virgin Mary.
 The articles were deemed to go against the teachings of the church, and he was sentenced by the bishop in Linköping to Jejunia (fasting), and was chained in a dungeon.
 The starvation quickly made him retract everything.
 He was paraded with a heap of wood on his back and burning candles in his hands to symbolize the sentence he had been spared from, and he declared that he deserved to be burned if he should ever fall back into his sin.
 After this his articles were read to him and he denounced them in Vadstena.

-In 1492, Eric Clauesson was burned for being a follower of the old Norse paganism, which could be considered as a heresy trial.
+In 1492, Eric Clauesson was burned for being a follower of the Old Norse religion, which could be considered as a heresy trial.